contentful/apps/apps/netlify/README.md

 Go to the app's Security tab.
 Generate a key pair and a signing secret.
 These are needed as environment variables (see below).
 For example, you can copy the private key and paste it as a value to the `APP_IDENTITY_PRIVATE_KEY` variable.

-You would also want to enable Entry and Asset publish/unpublish events:
+To receive Entry and Asset publish/unpublish events, configure the Events tab in the following way:
 ![Events configuration](images/events-settings.png)

 Run lambda with command: